PerchCMS/Solutions/integrations/facebook-and-twitter-sharing.md

 ### Pushing blog or other app content into Page Attributes

 The above all works well for regular page content, and you can now make sure that each page has the meta information added.
-However for app content such as blog, or any List/Detail type display of content you may have a single “page” that actually holds the content for 100s of articles.
+However for app content such as blog, or any List/Detail type display of content you may have a single "page" that actually holds the content for 100s of articles.

 In Perch 2.7.4 the `perch_page_attributes_extend` function accepts an array of data that will essentially overwrite anything that has been set for the attributes named.
 Use the function before your layout, or wherever you include your attributes template.